 While most games for the Atari 2600 offer single-player, it’s always more fun to bring a friend along.
-So whether you have an emulator, one of those flashback consoles, or are still rocking an original woody.
+So whether you have an emulator, one of those Atari Flashback Consoles (from Amazon), or are still rocking an original woody.
 These are the

 10 Best Multiplayer Games For The Atari 2600

 We will start this list with a title that is unique, not because it is multiplayer, but because it supports four frickin players!
 A port of the arcade game, Warlords is a paddle game that plays like an advanced version of pong.

 Getting the ball past your opponent is not enough.
 You have to get past them multiple times to break down the wall that they are protecting.
 Once the wall is down you can take out their king.

 Even if Warlords were only two players, I am sure it would make this list.
 The fact it supports four and has several game modes for all skill levels makes it one of the most killer multiplayer games on the system.

 Ice Hockey is one of the best sports games ever on the Atari.
 Considering the limitations of the 2600, it’s amazing how Activision was able to make this one so much fun.
 The way the puck glides and bounces, it almost feels like air hockey, which is not a bad thing.

 The control jumps to the player closest to the puck, which sounds like it could get complicated but it doesn’t.
 It happens quite smoothly and feels natural almost right away.

 Once you have the puck you will notice it moves a little along the stick.
 The position of the puck determines which way it will go when you shoot.
 And it goes everywhere.

 A little disappointing that games only last 3 minutes, but it makes for a fun quick pickup game with little to no commitment.